kk-digital/kcg-image-tools/README.md

 - [ImageTaggingTool](#ImageTaggingTool)
 - [IntegerEncoder](#IntegerEncoder)
 - [TileLerp](#tilelerp)

+# GIFDatasetTools

+Given a source directory containing GIF images, the tool go through all the images inside the directory and computes each image metadata saves the result into a `JSON` file with name `images_metadata.json`, and an option to extract the frames of each image and specifying a max number of frames to extract for each image.

+For more info about the tool and usage instructions check this [link](gif-dataset-tool)

 # ImagePatchExtractor
 A standalone tool for extracting patches from a set of images in a certain directory and output the output concatenation in `.png` format in another directory.